Industry Insights

 “CTV is too expensive for smaller businesses.”

-With a minimum spend of just $500, Paramount Ads Manager makes it easy to get started—no massive budget required.
+Paramount Ads Manager makes it easy to get started—no massive budget required.

 It’s flexible, scalable, and built for businesses that want control over how they launch and grow their campaigns.